craft beer in sapporo

 i miss a lot of things from home and at the risk of sounding like an alcoholic, beer is definitely on that list. i love an icy cold sapporo after a day on the mountain as much as the next person but sometimes you want something with a little bite. being sapporo and all, macrobrews dominate the japanese market but craft beer is definitely a growing trend in asia

-on our first stop through sapporo we stopped by north island beer bar, a local company that brews their beers just outside of sapporo in ebetsu. just down the street from them and directly next to the nijo fish market is moon and sun craft brewery and bar. it’s a cold night in sapporo, bordering on -5 degrees and i’m meeting a riding accomplice for a drink. i’m brutally late thanks to taking two wrong turns and getting lost inside a department store and when i finally arrive, i feel like i’ve walked into brassneck brewery back in vancouver. the interior is, as haha terms it, rustic hipster.the taps are long and plentiful. there are no sapporo, asahi or kirin bottles visible. craft beer is alive and well in sapporo!
+on our first stop through sapporo we stopped by north island beer bar, a local company that brews their beers just outside of sapporo in ebetsu. just down the street from them and directly next to the nijo fish market is moon and sun craft brewery and bar. it’s a cold night in sapporo, bordering on -5 degrees and i’m meeting a riding accomplice for a drink. i’m brutally late thanks to taking two wrong turns and getting lost inside a department store and when i finally arrive, i feel like i’ve walked into brassneck brewery back in vancouver. the interior is, as haha terms it, rustic hipster.main_eating_areathe taps are long and plentiful. there are no sapporo, asahi or kirin bottles visible. craft beer is alive and well in sapporo!

 i grab a seat at the bar and order the w-ipa.